MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/container_setup.md

   wget -uri http://aka.ms/newcontainerhost -OutFile New-ContainerHost.ps1
   ```

-  Run `Get-Help New-ContainerHost.ps1` to see optional parameters for creating your Container Host VM.
+  Optional - Run `Get-Help New-ContainerHost.ps1` to see optional parameters for creating your Container Host VM.

 3. Run the following command to begin an automated deployment of the container host.
 This example will create a Virtual Machine named CONTAINERHOST with an administrative password or Password12.